 Once again, knowledge and experience will be our best allies, and we must be clear that knowing the winter mountain well is a long process that requires patience and dedication.

-The group is a determining factor in any activity, we have to be more meticulous if possible when carrying out activities in winter (or looking for simpler activities).
+The group is a determining factor in any activity.
+We have to be more meticulous as possible when carrying out activities in winter (or looking for simpler activities).

 We have to think that the conditions are going to be more demanding, and we have to adapt the level of activity to the group, and never the other way around.